-- 2.1 At the last meeting of the Combined Authority in February, the budget and outline business plan for 2018/19 were agreed, following consultation with the LEP Board in January. - 2.2 Further work will take place to work up more detailed business plans and associated key performance indicators in more detail, which will form the corporate plan due for approval in April. - 2.3 A number of measures to align revenue income and expenditure over the three year period have been examined.
-The 2018/19 revenue budget is attached as Appendix 1. - 2.4 The business plan is shown at Appendix 2, by directorate.
+- 2.1 At the last meeting of the Combined Authority in February, the budget and outline business plan for 2018/19 were agreed, following consultation with the LEP Board in January. - 2.2 Further work will take place to work up more detailed business plans and associated key performance indicators, which will form part of the Corporate Plan due for approval in April. - 2.3 A number of measures to align revenue income and expenditure over the three year period have been examined.
+The revenue budget is attached as Appendix 1. - 2.4 The business plan is shown at Appendix 2, by directorate.
 Members will see that work to support the Panel is provided by all Combined Authority directorates, particularly with policy priorities developed by Policy, Strategy & Communications, and the delivery of business support, skills and inward investment services led by Economic Services and capital projects by Delivery directorates respectively.